About Sydney University Press

 Sydney University Press (SUP) is a not-for-profit, scholarly publisher of research-based books that engage, inspire and stimulate debate.

-SUP is overseen by the SUP Advisory Board, chaired by the Senior Deputy Vice-Chancellor.
+SUP is overseen by the SUP Advisory Board, chaired by the Provost's nominee.
 SUP's publishing program is overseen by the SUP Editorial Advisory Board.

 All SUP book proposals and manuscripts undergo a rigorous peer review process prior to being accepted for publication.
 All SUP commissioning must be approved by the Editorial Advisory Board, which is composed of academics based at the University of Sydney.